polymonster/premake-android-studio/readme.md

 }
 ```

-AndroidManifest.xml is required for all projects, if one does not exist a simple stub will be auto generated, if an AndroidManifest.xml is specicied inside premake files then this one will be used instead:
+AndroidManifest.xml is required for all projects, if one does not exist a simple stub will be auto generated, if an AndroidManifest.xml is specified inside premake files then this one will be used instead:

 ```lua
 files